ChangelogBook a demoSign up

 Basic vs Lightning sync

-For higher performance at scale, data teams can enable the Lightning Sync Engine to compute CDC directly in the warehouse.
+By default, CDC runs on Hightouch-managed infrastructure.
+For higher performance at scale, you can enable the Lightning sync engine to compute CDC directly in the warehouse.

 How it fits together

-1. Connect a source (e.g. Snowflake)
+1. Connect a source (e.g., Snowflake)

-2. Define a model (e.g. “active customers in the last 30 days”)
+2. Define models that query the data you need (e.g., “active customers in the last 30 days”)

 Next steps